-SUMO-1, human male germ cell development and the androgen receptor in the testis of men with normal and abnormal spermatogenesis
+SUMO-1, human male germ cell development and the androgen receptor in the testis of men with normal and abnormal spermatogenesis (PDF)

 Vigodner,Margarita; Ishikawa,Tomomoto; Schlegel,Peter N.; Morris,Patricia L.